cgliu-create/potatoapidoc/content/main.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-**This example API documentation page was created with [DocuAPI](https://github.com/bep/docuapi/), a multilingual documentation theme for the static site generator [Hugo](http://gohugo.io/).**
+Welcome to the Potato API!
+A simple API that holds product information: name and price.

+Language bindings are in Shell, Go, Python, and Javascript!

 # Authentication